moorcore/moorcore/README.md

 - 👋 Hi, I’m Max.
-- 👀 I’m interested in programming, game development, writing music.
+- 👀 I’m interested in programming, game development, writing music, sports and travelling.
-- 🌱 I’m currently learning Java, MySQL, Spring, Hibernate, HTML, CSS.
+- 🌱 I’m currently learning Java, Spring, Hibernate, SQL and other interesting features.
 - 💞️ I’m looking to collaborate on any interesting projects.
 - 📫 How to reach me - Telegram: boykin_m